grainstackdev/web-imports/readme.md

 If the package name cannot be found, then the import statement will not be transformed.

 Commented import statements will still be transformed if the package name can be found.

-In order to have a statically served site support importing from `node_modules`, both your code in `build` and the code in `node_modules` needs to be transformed from bare specifiers into absolute paths starting with `/node_modules/`.
-These transformations must consider subpath exports and conditional exports using `resolve-pkg-maps`.
-Statically uploaded code should all have `/node_modules/` prepended.

-A different deployment procedure allows for a SSR scheme where instead of prepending `/node_modules/` before uploading, files are transformed just before the server responds to a request.
-Note that if the server is running both front-end and back-end files, then `node_modules` might contain dependencies for one or the other, or both.
-But since the transformation happens not on disk, but just before response, there will be no clashing.

 ## Todo